Integrity ~ Friendship ~ Respect ~ Charity

 What is Feemasonry?

 Freemaspnry is one of the world's oldest and largest non-religious, non-political fraternal and charitable organisations.
-It teaches self-knowledge through participation in a progression of ceremonies.
-Members are expected to be high moral standing and are encouraged to speak openly about their Freemasonry.
+It teaches self-knowledge through participation in a progression of ceremonies, or degrees.
+Members are expected to be of a high moral standing and are encouraged to speak openly about their Freemasonry.
 The following information is intended to explain Freemaonry as it is practised under the United Grand Lodge of England which administers Lodges of Freemasons in England and Wales and in many places overseas.

 Freemasonry instils in it's members a moral and ethical approach to life; it's values are based on integrity, kindness, honesty and fairness.
 Members are urged to regard the interests of their families as paramount but, importantly, Freemasonry also teaches concern for people, care for the less fortunate, and help for those in need.